Why An Endura Flap® Pet Door Will Make Your Life Easier

 The Endura Flap® was designed specifically because this is such an unfortunately common dilemma.
 The recipe for a truly 4 season, flexible pet door was to incorporate a unique, patented system of magnets that cover all the edges of the pet door.
 Essentially the Endura Flap® starts undersized but then grows with magnets around its accordion-like bellows to seal regardless of how cold it is outside.

 It's the Flap!

 Yes, the design of the frame matters, and the interaction between the flap and the frame matters.
 But if you haven't got a great flap to put in that frame, you can't possibly have a great pet door.
 Regardless of how weatherproof the door installation or the door frame is, the flap is where most pet doors fail.
 If it isn't waterproof and doesn't have energy efficiency, water and drafts will leak through!

-Patio Pacific Inc has specialized in the sale of dog doors and cat doors for over 35 years.
+Patio Pacific Inc has specialized in the sale of dog doors, cat doors, patio doors, sash windows, and more for over 35 years.
 During that time, we have handled every pet door ever made.
 While many of these have been excellent in one respect or another, none has ever combined all the best features into one product.

 No Pet Door On The Market Has Ever Met This Standard Until Now...

 By the way, you may have noticed the green badge on all of the Endura Flap® pet door images.
 That's the Fancy Publications Editors' Choice Award for Innovation and Creativity.
 No other pet door on the market today has received that award!
 Just the Endura Flap® pet door line.